-Burlap & Barrel is a Public Benefit Corporation, and as such, we publish an annual Impact Report where we share specific updates on how we've been advancing our social mission.
+Burlap & Barrel is a Public Benefit Corporation.
+We publish an annual Impact Report to track how we've been advancing our social mission.

-Our public benefit is to promote the reduction of inequality and exploitation in food systems by connecting farmers to high-value markets, helping them access a larger share of the product value chain, and establishing long-term, mutually-beneficial trade relationships.
+Our mission is to end inequality and exploitation in food systems by connecting farmers to high-value markets, helping smallholders farmers generate larger share of the product's value, and establishing long-term, mutually-beneficial partnerships.

 Most spice supply chains are completely opaque; where the spices came from, who grew them, and how they were grown is usually a mystery.
 That’s not by accident - the systems we live with today are legacies of the colonial spice trade, which was designed to disenfranchise farmers and shortchange consumers.

 We're replacing those broken systems with equitable sourcing, direct supply chains, and mutually-supportive relationships with our partner farmers.
 It's not only better for our partner farmers and our world; it also makes for much fresher, more flavorful spices.

 We bring you spices that come from transparent, direct supply chains.
 We pay our partner farmers 2-10x the commodity price.
 Thanks to your support, we've paid our partner farmers over $1.3 million since we launched the company in October 2016.

 Want to learn more?
 Keep scrolling to read our impact reports.